-The BMW i3 electric car is a tour de force of advanced engineering--and the most energy-efficient car sold in the U.S. this year.
+The BMW i3 electric car is a tour de force of advanced engineering--and it was the most energy-efficient car sold in the U.S. in 2014 and 2015.

 Its body shell is made of carbon-fiber reinforced plastic, riding on an aluminum platform containing the lithium-ion battery, the electric motor, and the crash structures.

-We noticed this quirk in the BMW i3 REx extended-range electric cars tested over the last few months by several High Gear Media editors.
+We noticed this quirk in the BMW i3 REx extended-range electric cars tested over by several High Gear Media editors.
+We've now driven numerous European vehicles without AM reception.

 "AM is not offered due to negative performance influences of the electromagnetic interference of the electric drivetrain," said Rebecca K. Kiehne, a BMW product and technical communications spokesperson.